Transformation is underway to better deal with the 13.4M tonnes of waste we produce each year in Victoria.

 Communications campaigns best drive change when combined with compelling incentives, making behaviour change almost inescapable.
 In the case of the Yarra Waste Revolution, organics, glass and recycling bins with the wrong things in them were refused collection.
 Affected residents found a sticker sealing their bin, with a tick against the offending contaminating items.

 While this intervention frustrated some, it played a key role in reducing bin contamination to just 4%, ensuring recycling facilities receive only quality waste materials.
-Communications activities and council support services council made these interventions easier to accept for residents.
+Communications activities and council support services made these interventions easier to accept for residents.

 Next steps for behaviour change in waste, in Yarra and beyond.